 Of course, panic is exactly what Julius Malema and his Economic Freedom Fighters want us all to do.
 It magnifies their importance.
 It makes them look as though their grassroots support is many times what it actually is.
 And it allows to them frame a critically important debate about SA’s economic future in an utterly counterproductive way.

 Malema and Donald Trump are political soulmates.
 They work from the same poisonous playbook.
 Their modus operandi is to whip up fear and loathing, assiduously blowing on embers of resentment until the embers erupt into flame.
-They are master of the ju jitsu of making their opponents defeat themselves.
+They are masters of the ju jitsu of making their opponents defeat themselves.

 Trump tweets hard to goad his critics into saying things that energise his base.
 Does he really think arming teachers is a smart way of dealing with America’s gun disease?
 It doesn’t matter.
 The reason he says it is to stoke the great American culture war.
 Malema uses much the same tactics to fan racial animosity.